 And so if you’re noticing a change in your own mental health, that would absolutely make sense to the time of the world right now.
 In fact, I might be more concerned if you’re not noticing changes in your mental health because of how chaotic the world is.
 So know that you’re not alone, know that there is help.
 And that sometimes the, the thing that we want to do the most in disconnect with people is the thing that probably won’t move us forward.
 And so don’t be afraid to reach out and make that connection with the person.

-Courtney Collen (Host): Well, it was a pleasure talking to you today.
+Host: Well, it was a pleasure talking to you today.
 Thanks so much for all of your information and insight into this topic of suicide.
 As we look to break that stigma and provide information for our own communities, that Sanford is here.
 Yes.
-And ready to care for you, Ashley.
+And ready to care for you, Ashlea.
 Thanks so much for your time.

 Ashlea McMartin: Yeah.
 I appreciate the opportunity to, to speak about it.
 Thank you.